 DETERMINE WHAT KIND OF CAMPER YOU ARE

 First things first, you need to know what type of camper you are.
 The budget set aside for camping will tell if one will embark on backpacking or car camping.
 A car camping tent can be a serious investment hence most opt for backpacking.
 Regardless, whether you are a car camper or a backpacker, a solo camper or a family camper, buying a quality camping tent goes without saying the best investment you want to make.
+Here’s a great related post about best 6 person tent that’s going to help you for your next camping trip

 SIZE OF THE CAMPING PARTY